Welcome to the magical world of Mrs. Mango's! At the shop you will encounter an enchanted garden, unique animals,

 senses.
 We have worked hard to create a place that is grounding and comforting to anyone who needs a break from todays hectic

-anyone who needs it.
+to anyone who needs it.

 When you come into the shop, you will be offered a complimentary cup of tea, iced or hot.
-I recommend
+I

-cookie.
+a windmill cookie.
 Its a tradition of ours that we use to welcome old friends and introduce new ones to our shop.

-know of a practitioner or healer who may help further, we will gladly pass on the contacts of those we recommend.
+we know of a practitioner or healer who may help further, we will gladly pass on the contacts of those we recommend.

 Anneke Langendonk aka Mrs. Mango started the shop as a way to bring her families traditions of natural